 The Earth's interior remains a major scientific frontier holding the key to understanding the origin of the planet.
-Recent developments in seismic sensor design, and the acquisition, transmission, and storage of data have resulted in dramatic improvements in the resolving power of seismic imaging of the interior.
-To serve the research needs of the broad earth science community, SAGE is organized under three primary service areas and two special emphasis areas:
+Recent developments in seismic sensor design and the acquisition, transmission, and storage of data have resulted in dramatic improvements in the resolving power of seismic imaging of the interior of the Earth.
+To serve the research needs of the broad Earth science community, SAGE is organized under three primary service areas: